ncatlab/nlab-content/pages/1467.md

 ###### Definition
 Every proper filter (or net) on $X$ has a convergent proper [[refinement]] (or subnet).
 =--

-This is equivalent to the characterization given in **Idea** above:
+This is equivalent to the characterization given in the [Idea-section](#Idea) above:

 +-- {: .num_defn #clustering}
 ###### Definition
 Every proper filter $\mathcal{U}$ (or net $\nu$) on $X$ has a cluster point $x$, meaning that every element of $\mathcal{U}$ meets (has [[inhabited set|inhabited]] intersection with) every neighbourhood of $x$ (or $\nu$ is frequently in every neighbourhood of $x$).